 Reliability measures the consistency or dependability in travel times, as measured from day to day or across different times of day.
 For more information on traffic reliability measures, see FHWA's Travel Time Reliability brochure (Figure 14).

 Figure 14: FHWA Travel Time Reliability Brochure

-The national reliability measures include:
+The national reliability measures include the measures summarized in Figure 15.